-The verb wandered tells us what Bijju did that evening, But the verb was ringing tell us what was happening continually at same time in the past (the birds were chirping in the trees).
+The verb wandered tells us what Bijju did that evening, But the verb was ringing tells us what was happening continually at the same time in the past (the birds were chirping in the trees).

 Now look at the sentences below.
 They tell us about something that happened in the past.
 They also tell us about other things that happened continually, at the same time in the past.